pappanna/plasticbag/README.md

 ____
 ### Code

-Script `_00-02_create_data.R` runs all of Steps 0 - 2 and creates the final data that's used in analysis (requires all of the data outlined above).
-Please see below for details on each script.
+1. Step 00-02: `_00-02_create_data.R`: This script runs all of Steps 0 - 2 and creates the final data used in the analysis (it requires all of the data outlined above).
+Please see Section Code Details below for more details on each of the files part of this process.

+____
+### Code Details

 #### Step 0: __00_cleanup__: Compile cleanup data, match to geographic boundaries, and then aggregate to various spatio-temporal levels.
 <details><summary>